What are the best Davao tourist spots to visit, aside from the famous Samal Island? Find out more in this article.

 Coming here would give you a full bird’s eye view of Davao City, both during the night and day.
 It’s a great place to unwind and relax because of the abundance of trees and flowers.
 The landscapes here are also a sight to see.

-Also, you can spend an overnight on one of the cottages next to a pool.
+Also, you can spend an overnight in one of the cottages next to a pool.
 Catch sight of a beautiful sunrise the following morning.

 8. Davao City Butterfly House

 Just like the Philippine Eagle Center, this is also a sanctuary within the city.
-It serves as a refuge for various species of butterfly, plants, ornamentals, including exotic animal and insect species such as fish, birds, scorpions, and a lot more.
+It serves as a refuge for various species of butterflies, plants, and ornamentals, including exotic animal and insect species such as fish, birds, scorpions, and a lot more.

-Experience trailing along towering trees, relaxing grass and colorful flowers as you tour around the sanctuary.
+Experience trailing along with towering trees, relaxing grass, and colorful flowers as you tour around the sanctuary.